mozilla/ichnaea/docs/metrics.rst

 -------------------

-In the following sections, any counter described will typically result in *two* sub-metrics emitted from Heka.
-This is because Heka performs a level of time-based aggregation before reporting to Graphite.
-In other words, Heka typically accumulates counter messages for a given reporting period (60 seconds by default) and passes along to Graphite a single aggregate function applied to the messages in each reporting period.
+In the following sections, any counter described will typically result in *two* sub-metrics being emitted.
+This is because Statsd performs a level of time-based aggregation before reporting to Graphite.
+In other words, Statsd typically accumulates counter messages for a given reporting period (60 seconds by default) and passes along to Graphite a single aggregate function applied to the messages in each reporting period.

 ``count``